kamalbuilds/bnb-x-marketplace/README.md

 Overall, integrating a DEX into a marketplace can provide several benefits, including increased liquidity, enhanced security, and lower fees, which can help attract more users to your platform and increase overall trading volumes.

+6. Blockless

+Blockless provides the marketplace to be a truly censorship-resistant and dynamic web hosting.

 #### Local setup

 To run this project locally, follow these steps.

 1. Fork the repo and install the dependicies.

-# install using NPM or Yarn
+## Install using NPM or Yarn
 npm install

 # or